volvap/Client-Server-Chat/README.md

 # PyChat

 Console client server chat based on sockets.
 Current version works only on the local network.
+Uses module multiprocessing and shared dict by Manager()

 ## Motivation